FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 contest_name | Text String | Name of contest
 random_sequence_index | Integer | Index in the random sequence (starting with 1)
- imprinted_id | Text String | combination of scanner, batch and record ids  that uniquely identifies the ballot card  and may be imprinted on the card ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card choice_per_voting_computer | List of Text Strings | List of voter choices in the given contest on the given ballot card, as interpreted by the vote-tabulation computer system (note: overvotes recorded as blank votes) choice_per_audit_board | List of Text Strings | List of voter choices in the given contest on the given ballot card, as interpreted by the Audit Board (note: overvotes recorded as a too-long list of choices) did_audit_board_agree | YES/NO | "YES" if the Audit Board came to consensus on the interpretation of the given ballot card; "NO" if not;  blank if the card has not been reviewed by the Audit Board. audit_board_comment | Text String | Text of comment entered by Audit Board  about the given contest on the given ballot card, or indication that the ballot was not found. timestamp | Timestamp | Date and time of Audit Board's submission of their interpretation to the RLA Tool
+ imprinted_id | Text String | combination of scanner, batch and record ids  that uniquely identifies the ballot card  and may be imprinted on the card counted | Integer | Number of times the interpretation of this ballot card is reflected in the RLA calculations.
+When there are duplicates in the random sequence, this can be more than one. ballot_type | Text String | BallotType from Dominion CVR export file, a code for the set of contests that  should be present on the physical ballot card.
+Often known as _ballot style_. choices_per_voting_computer | List of Text Strings | List of voter choices in the given contest on the given ballot card, as interpreted by the vote-tabulation computer system (note: overvotes recorded as blank votes) choices_per_audit_board | List of Text Strings | List of voter choices in the given contest on the given ballot card, as interpreted by the Audit Board (note: overvotes recorded as a too-long list of choices) consensus | YES/NO | "YES" if the Audit Board came to consensus on the interpretation of the given ballot card; "NO" if not;  blank if the card has not been reviewed by the Audit Board. audit_board_comment | Text String | Text of comment entered by Audit Board  about the given contest on the given ballot card, or indication that the ballot was not found. timestamp | Timestamp | Date and time of Audit Board's submission of their interpretation to the RLA Tool